Managing Amazon S3 Connectors

 : Excerpted from AWS Documentation “ What is Amazon S3? ”

 By default, the Amazon S3 connector is included with Zoomdata.
 Before configuring S3, you need to download and enable the connector.
+Live Mode and Historical Playback is also not supported by the S3 Connector.

 Amazon S3 now uses it's own embedded Spark functionality that runs separate from the Zoomdata embedded Spark.
 For steps on configuring Spark for S3, see Managing Configurations in Zoomdata.